nextauthjs/next-auth/CONTRIBUTING.md

 > NOTE: When working on CSS, you will have to manually refresh the page after changes.
 The reason for this is our pages using CSS are server-side rendered.
 (Improving this through a PR is very welcome!)

-> NOTE: The setup is as following: The development application lives inside the `app` folder, and whenever you make a change to the `src` folder in the root (where next-auth is), it gets copied into `app` every time (gitignored), so Next.js can pick them up and apply hot reloading.
-This is to avoid some annoying issues with how symlinks are working with different React builds, and also to provide a super fast feedback loop while developing core features.
+> NOTE: The setup is as follows: The development application lives inside the `app` folder, and whenever you make a change to the `src` folder in the root (where next-auth is), it gets copied into `app` every time (gitignored), so Next.js can pick them up and apply hot reloading.
+This is to avoid some annoying issues with how symlinks are working with different React builds, and also to provide a super-fast feedback loop while developing core features.

 #### Databases